Teaching-projects/SZE-MOSZE-2020-TeamlessName/README.md

 ## University Project, basic role-playing game

-This little program simulates 2 characters fighting.
-The program runs until one of characters health points decrease 0 or below 0.
-These characters and their stats can be defined in separate files, given in command line arguments.
+This little program simulates a hero and some monster characters fighting.
+The hero starts figth with monsters in 1v1 in a sequence.
+The program runs until defeat all monster or hero dies.

 To start program correctly, start with this format:

-./a.out UNITFILE1 UNITFILE2
+./a.out SCENARIOFILE

 For example.:

-./a.out unit1.json unit2.json
+./a.out units/scenario1.json

-After starting program (with correct arguments) the program simulates the fight, then prints out the winners name and remaining hp.
+After starting program (with correct arguments) the program simulates the fight, then prints out the results.

 ## Doxygen Doc